stef42530/hello1/README.md

 ***
 Git allows groups of people to work on the same documents (often code) at the same time, and without stepping on each other's toes.
 It's a distributed version control system.

-Tou can also use (with command line): a desktop version or a web service:
+Tou can also use :
+a desktop version (with a graphic interface or command line)

+or a web service:
 [github terminal] (https://try.github.io/] "command line")

+***
+End